hubblec4/Matroska-Chapters-Specs/chapters.md

 A unique string ID to identify the Chapter.
 Use for [WebVTT cue identifier storage](http://dev.w3.org/html5/webvtt/#webvtt-cue-identifier).

+### ChapterTimeStart
+Timestamp of the start of Chapter

 ## Menu features

 The menu features are handled like a _chapter codec_.
 That means each codec has a type, some private data and some data in the chapters.